 Brewed with honor, Thin Brew Line serves an original lineup of craft beer in a taproom that salutes our First Responders and Frontline Workers.
 Founded by former police officers and family members, blue blood runs throughout our facility and guides our community involvement.
 We invite you to stop by and make our brewery part of your Virginia Craft Beer experience.
+Enjoy our family-friendly taproom, heated patio and dog park.
+Dogs are welcome both inside and out!
 We are located in the Oceana Crossing Shopping Center at 1375 Oceana Blvd. #124 Virginia Beach, VA 23454.

 Our beer does good